DMFAS: Early 1980s

 Since 1979, based on TDB Resolutions 132 (XV) and 165 S-IX, UNCTAD has attended practically all Paris Club meetings that involved developing countries or economies in transition.
-The UNCTAD Division that was nominated to attend the Paris Club was the “Money, Finance and Development Division” (presently “Globalization and Development Strategies”), lead at the time by Mr Gerasimos Arsenis (Greece).
-This Division had in charge, among other duties, the economic forecasts for the Trade and Development Report, one of UNCTAD's flagship reports.
-The quantitative team of this Division belonged to the Trade and Projections Branch, which officers were commissioned since 1979 to help countries in debt difficulties to present their cases to the Paris Club.
-The reason for this was that the staffs of that branch maintained a set of econometric models for major developing countries around the world, and had the quantitative skills for calculating additional flows needed to close the balance of payment gap, either through new flows or/and through rescheduling of debt.
+The UNCTAD Division that was nominated to attend the Paris Club was the "Money, Finance and Development Division" (presently "Globalization and Development Strategies"), led at the time by Gerasimos Arsenis (Greece).
+This division had in charge, among other duties, the economic forecasts for the Trade and Development Report, one of UNCTAD's flagship reports.
+The quantitative team of this division belonged to the Trade and Projections Branch, which officers were commissioned since 1979 to help countries in debt difficulties to present their cases to the Paris Club.
+The reason for this was that the staffs of that branch maintained a set of econometric models for major developing countries around the world, and had the quantitative skills for calculating additional flows needed to close the balance of payment gap, either through new flows or through rescheduling of debt.
 This team was composed by Kenneth Ruffing (United States) team leader; Enrique Cosío-Pascal (Mexico) in charge of Latin America; Valery Prokohrenkov (USSR) in charge of North Africa and the Middle East; Sam Chan-Tung (Mauritius) in charge of Asia and Oceania; Kombo Moyana (Zimbabwe) in charge of Sub-Saharan Africa; and Jacques Baert (Belgium) statistical assistant of the Branch.

 When UNCTAD started to support countries attending debt rescheduling negotiations in 1979, data were needed to make calculations.
 The first difficulty the Trade and Projections Branch staffs encountered was the lack of information on external debt of debtor countries: they did not know how much they owed, to what countries and what creditors, in what currencies the loans had to be repaid, when the payments were falling due and who the national debtors were.
-The idea of creating a Computer-Based Debt Management System (CBDMS) came out very naturally after this experience.
+The idea of creating a computer-based debt management system (CBDMS) came out very naturally after this experience.
 The Branch staffs representing UNCTAD at the Paris Club in the early 1980s confirmed this lack of information as a general situation in developing countries.
 The question that came up at this stage was: why debtor countries did not have a CBDMS?

 There were two major reasons why the debtor countries did not have accurate debt data and a performing CBDMS.
 The first one was the lack of centralisation of information on foreign debt and inefficient legislation on public guarantees.
 The second one was the lack of availability of debt managers to produce comprehensive specifications for computer specialists.
 The urgent nature of the problems that a debt manager had to solve at the time would lead him to address specific punctual problems, for instance preparing the Paris Club and then preparing the negotiations with private banks.
 This will imply the collection of data in two different databases and the development of two different computer systems.
 These two systems once developed they would be interfaced, the outcome being an inflexible and unpractical computer patchwork inefficient and expensive to maintain.